slurdge/goeland/README.md

 You can use EntryTitle, SourceTitle and SourceName in the email template.
 SourceTitle is the title of the RSS stream.

-For debug purposes, or in order to pipe in other systems, you can set destination to `console`.
+For debug purposes, or in order to pipe in other systems, you can set destination to `terminal`.

 ## Examples